 Today, it’s easier than ever before to spark misinformation, watch it spread, and then witness it take down corporations, crush reputations, and topple political figures.

-Exaggeration this is not.
 A brief glance at the news tells you all you need to know.
-Fake news is powerful enough to shake technology juggernauts, crush world-famous personalities, and wipe entire businesses off the map.
+Fake news is powerful enough to shake technology juggernauts, crush world-famous personalities, and wipe entire businesses right off the map.
+And yet people still believe it.

 12 min read